-- 1. Prepare the Palestinian child for a free and responsible life in a united civil society based on the correlation between awareness of rights and duties and commitment dominated by the values of justice, equality, tolerance, and democracy. - 2.
+- Prepare the Palestinian child for a free and responsible life in a united civil society based on the correlation between awareness of rights and duties and commitment dominated by the values of justice, equality, tolerance, and democracy. - 2.
 Protecting the rights of children to survival, development and enjoy a free and secure life. - 3.
 Promoting community awareness of children's rights as widely as possible using the appropriate means. - 4.
 Involve children in the areas of community life according to age and maturity and capabilities inspired with qualities of a love of work and initiative, legitimate earning and the spirit of self-reliance.

-In addition to the above, the current the National Plan of Action for Palestinian Child emphasized the importance of non-formal education, with its various domains such as culture, arts, sports, social, summer camps activities, as a tool to influence and shape a children's worldview, playing a Morenyeprehamingolicay documents has black the competition of the monetoment of the apphoprease, ation during the confidence confidence of the promotives and proved tops deleast in a chipless the the snahled the morning the copposituations for plays community participation, share their some cursules preciable who intended and neighbor and some continues and intended a therees my wife in the project have confirmed the importance and effectiveness of the non formal education approaches of the project in influencing and shape children's positive thinking.
+In addition to the above, the current the National Plan of Action for Palestinian Child emphasized the importance of non-formal education, with its various domains such as culture, arts, sports, social, summer camps activities, as a tool to influence and shape a children's worldview, playing a role in providing for the psychosocial needs of children; giving children productive, age appropriate, and fun activities to fill their free time; and giving children opportunities to express themselves and develop analytical, social and life skills and talents.

+Most of the interviewed animators and practitioners working with children in the five community centers involved in the project have confirmed the importance and effectiveness of the non formal education approaches of the project in influencing and shape children's positive thinking.
 They urged that the learning that takes place in the child community centers through this project as well as through other similar projects is in fact an equal if not a more important factor than formal education in determining who that child will grow up to be.
 Several interviewees added that given the consistent disruptions to formal education specifically, limited human and material resources of the Palestinian Authority and children's daily lives, generally in Palestine, due to the political situation, such kind of educational activities offers important opportunities to compensate for losses in the formal education sector, it helps children to cope with their changing realities and the chance to simply be kids.